Live Sports Betting Odds

 Odds FAQ

-Sports betting lines will move after the initial release.
-This is generally due to the amount of betting action.
-If the money is leaning heavily toward one side, then sportsbooks will adjust the numbers in a bid to even out the action.
+Sports betting lines often change after they are first released, mostly due to the amount of bets being placed.
+When most of the money is being bet on one side, sportsbooks will adjust the numbers to even out the bets.

 • Negative odds: Odds/(Odds+100)*100